The House of Faith

 and well-being which pervades the work.
 This piece was commissioned

-for and will be premiered at the 1998 Mississippi Conference.
+for and was premiered at the 1998 Mississippi Conference.

 Anthem text